for Cold Climate Housing and much more

 After eliminating the materials that simply won't work for a given job, your choice may have to be made on the recommendation of people you know who have used it before.
 Personal experience is not really such a bad guide.

-Keywords: R-Value, Techniques, Insulation, Environmental
+Keywords: R-Value, Techniques, Environmental, Insulation

 Article 794